Phil26AT/3DV_euler/README.md

 colmap -h
 ```

-If you want to automatically run `setup.sh` on every login, you can add the following line to your `~/.bash_profile`:
+If you want to automatically run `setup.sh` on every login, you can add the following lines to your `~/.bash_profile`:

 ```
 if [ -f <path-to-startup.sh> ];